 - actions that have already been approved for financing from other sources, including other EU programmes.
-If the action or its separate activities have been proposed for financing from other sources, the MA should be informed about this fact by the Lead Beneficiary; - actions that have the purpose or effect of producing a profit for the Lead Beneficiary - or Beneficiary(ies); - actions concentrated only or mainly on charitable events; - actions in which the Lead Beneficiary and Beneficiary(ies) re-grant the funding;
+If the action or its separate activities have been proposed for financing from other sources, the MA should be informed about this fact by the Lead Beneficiary; - actions that have the purpose or effect of producing a profit for the Lead Beneficiary - or Beneficiary(ies); - actions concentrated only or mainly on charitable events; - actions in which the Lead Beneficiary and Beneficiary(ies) re-grant the funding; - actions in which Beneficiaries act as intermediaries i.e. are not directly responsible for the implementation of the action but hire a third party responsible for the implementation of project activities on their behalf for example: - the project is fully managed by contracted consulting company; - the project consists of set of trainings which are fully contracted within one tender to one company.

-- actions in which Beneficiaries act as intermediaries i.e. are not directly responsible for the implementation of the action but hire a third party responsible for the implementation of project activities on their behalf for example: - o the project is fully managed by contracted consulting company; - the project consists of set of trainings which are fully contracted within one tender to one company. - regular events.
-However: - o the start-up phase of regular events can be supported under the Programme; - if innovative elements are included to the organization of the regular editions of events - they may also be eligible.
-Such activities must be duly described in the Application Form; - actions with negative impact on environment or not respecting other EU horizontal policy rules; - actions constituting state aid.
+- regular events.
+However: - the start-up phase of regular events can be supported under the Programme; - actions with negative impact on environment or not respecting other EU horizontal policy rules; - actions constituting state aid.